-I visited Hue, the former imperial capital, for three nights.
+I visited Hue, Vietnam’s former imperial capital, for three nights.
 I met a few travelers who said Hue was skippable, but I loved it.
 The tours I joined were a major factor in making my experience memorable.

 I started with a street food tour on my first night in Hue.
 I booked it with I Love Hue, a motorbike tour company led by female guides.
 About four hours before the tour was scheduled to start, I sent a Facebook message to Ms. Lien, the founder of I Love Hue, to see if a spot was still available.
 Ms. Lien responded almost immediately, confirming that I could join the tour that night.

 That night, Minh, my driver and guide, picked me up from my hostel and drove me to our first stop to meet the rest of the group.
 I joined a couple from California and their drivers Aby and Kieu.
 We started by eating an assortment of cakes, including loc cake (made with tapioca and pork) and banh beo (rice cake with shrimp).
 I was hesitant to try to loc cake since I’m not a fan of tapioca or gelatinous foods, but it ended up being one of my favorites at the restaurant.

 Our drivers then took us to a shop that sold banh khot, fried pancakes with shrimp and pork.
 We placed a pancake, lettuce, and papaya on a sheet of rice paper, cracked the pancake in half with a chopstick, and then rolled everything up.
 The crunchiness of the pancakes complemented the lettuce and sweet papaya.
 I had never heard of banh khot before, but it ended up being one of my favorites of the night.